matrix-org/matrix-spec-proposals/proposals/3007-forced-insertion-and-self-ban.md

 membership without going through not-member `leave` state.

-Add `insert_member` field to `m.room.power_levels`, whose value is going to be interpreted as the minimum power level that a member has to have to be able to forcibly add users to a room.
+Add `insert_member` field to `m.room.power_levels`, whose value is going to be interpreted as the minimum power level that a room member has to have to be able to forcibly add users to a room.
 Unless greater than or equal to the power level required to invite, this operation is completely disallowed in said room.

 Change the auth rules for the member state transistions as follows:
 * from anything to `ban`: allowed only if the banning user has the power to perform `ban` or banning